kmichailidou/basicProjects/README.md

 # basicProjects

-In this repository, are some of the basic projects I did
+This is a repository with all the basic projects I have done so far.

+The languages I use are:

+- Python
+- R
+- MySQL